Probing Deep into Temporal Profile Makes the Infrared Small Target Detector Much Better: Methodology

 To generate the attribution map of $C(D(\mathbf{S}))$, we accumulated the gradients along a specified path from a baseline input $\mathbf{S'}$ to $\mathbf{S}$.
 The path function is represented as $\gamma(\alpha):[0,1]\longrightarrow \mathbb{R}^{T\times H\times W}$.
 Then, the attribution for IRST detection models is formulated as

 where $\mathbf{S'}\in\mathbb{R}^{T\times H\times W}$.
 Since the targets always present as high-frequency components in the input, the baseline should avoid containing high-frequency components.
-Meantime, arbitrary fluctuation in the background can affect the prediction of the target.
-Therefore, the constant tensor is suitable as a baseline line for IRST detection, and the constant should be lower than the gray average of the target since integrated gradients fail to highlight black targets \cite{wang2024gradient}.
+Meantime, arbitrary fluctuation in the background can affect the target prediction.
+Therefore, the constant tensor is suitable as a baseline for IRST detection, and the constant should be lower than the gray average of the target since integrated gradients fail to highlight black targets \cite{wang2024gradient}.
 The path used in this work is a straight line, i.e.,

 With this attribution approach, the predictions of arbitrary segmentation-based IRST networks can be attributed.